 I am flying a tiny twin engine plane through a neighborhood.
 I hear the engines purr and can see houses below.
 I’m flying low and hope I don’t hit trees.
 I then notice that I can no longer see out the windows.
 Now, I’m worried I might hit a person.
 I feel that I still have control of the plane, but then I realize I no longer hear the engines.
 I feel as if I’m hanging in midair barely in control.

 I woke up and decided I needed to finish that dissertation as quickly as possible.
-I really did not relish the thought of what the next dream might be!
+I did not want to know what the next dream might be!

 Dreams are shy creatures.
-Too much analysis and sharing can rob them of their potency.
+Too much analysis and sharing can rob them of their power (to heal, to warn, to correct, to encourage).
 Treat them like wild creatures you are trying to glimpse in the woods.
 You can’t dash after them.
 You have to move slowly and quietly.
 If you tame them, them will no longer be wild creatures, no longer as useful.

 Do jot down the main points of your dreams so you can revisit them, but do not discuss too much of a dream with people in general.
-It can be helpful to share parts of dreams with someone you trust and whom you feel can help you tease out their meaning.
+It can be helpful to share parts of dreams with someone you trust, someone you feel can help you understand them.

 There are many really good sites on the internet.
 I listed several of my favorites in my January 21,2017, post.
 Mainstream bookstores and Amazon carry symbolism and dream-interpretation books.
 Most sites/books are basically trustworthy.
 The best sites/books make a point of telling the reader that the reader holds the key to his or her meaning and that the site/book is a general guide.
-Look through sites/books until you find ones that resonates with you.
+Look through sites/books until you find ones that resonate with you, that seem “right,” seem to fit with you.
 I like to use ideas from multiple sites/books to gain a richer, broader perspective.